-Last week, our Special Operations Response Team (AA SORT) and their flood-busting Land Rovers supported emergency services in West Berkshire, helping to reassure flood-hit residents, recover vehicles affected by water, and monitor flood and groundwater levels.
+Last week, our Special Operations Response Team and their flood-busting Land Rovers supported emergency services in West Berkshire, helping to reassure flood-hit residents, recover vehicles affected by water, and monitor flood and groundwater levels.

 “Crew members are certified as Swiftwater Rescue Technicians and train to DEFRA standards, which enables multi-agency work with the fire service and other flood responders.
 This gives us access to flood-hit areas that are closed to the public and other breakdown providers.”